thepoly/pipeline/README.md

 frontend.
 To run it for development, install [Docker](https://www.docker.com/products/overview), clone this repo, run `docker-compose up`, and then check out [localhost:8000](http://localhost:8000).
 Take a look at the Dockerfiles in the API, web, and rt-editor folders to figure out how the containers are built.

 Docker Hub builds three containers from this repo, and they can be found on [_The Poly_'s Hub page](https://hub.docker.com/u/thepoly/).

+### Tests

+Pipeline currently has incomplete tests for its API.
+They require Docker, and can be run by executing `api/tests/test.sh`.